ole1986/wp-ispconfig3/readme.txt

 1. ISPConfig SOAP settings in wordpress
 2. Registration form (client edition)
 3. Registration form (free edition)
-4. Invoice list module
-5. Example on how to build a "webspace" product (animated)
+4. Example on how to build a "webspace" product (animated)
-6. Complete list of settings (animated)

 == License ==